 Employment Outlook and Salary Info

 Career opportunities for all kinds of administrative services managers, including contract administrators, are expected to grow by about 8% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
 In May 2015, the median annual salary among administrative services managers, such as contract administrators, was $86,110.

 Continuing Education Information

-Certification can be earned through such organizations as the National Contract Management Association.
+Graduates can earn certification through such organizations as the National Contract Management Association.
 Individuals with an undergraduate degree and a certain amount of continuing professional education hours qualify to take the exams for three types of certification, which involve procuring federal, commercial, and professional contracts.